 Without a doubt, one of the best things to do in Hong Kong is to head down to the waterfront after dark to watch the light show.
 There are two main shows in Hong Kong that take place daily.

 At 7:45 pm is the ICC Light Show, now the second largest light and sound show on a single building, the ICC Tower, and at 8:00 pm is the newly revamped Symphony of Lights, which uses 40 different buildings on either side of the harbor front.
 Both light shows change with the seasons and celebrations happening within the city.

 The ICC Light Show takes place every night at 7:45 pm and 9:00 pm and lasts for 15 minutes.
 To listen to the music that goes along with the light show you have to either download the ICC Light and Music Show App or head over to the IFC Mall P3 and P4 public terraces where they broadcast the synchronized music.
 The best spot for viewing the IFC Light Show (other than from the IFC Mall) is along the Central Pier waterfront on Hong Kong Island.

 The Symphony of Lights show takes place every night at 8:00 pm and is best viewed from the Tsim Tsa Tsui Promenade (the waterfront in Kowloon) where they broadcast the music, played by the Hong Kong Philharmonic Orchestra.
 You can also get a fantastic view of both the ICC and the Symphony of Lights shows aboard a Victoria Harbour Cruise.

-BARCELONA MAGIC FOUNTAIN – SPAIN by Two Traveling Texans
+BARCELONA MAGIC FOUNTAIN – SPAIN

 The Magic Fountain in Barcelona, also known as Font Magica de Montjuic, uses music, water, and lighting effects to put on a spectacular show.
 You will want to get to the show early because it is popular, over 2.5 million visitors watch the show every year!